How To Keep Cool In Bed At Night

 10. Cool your bedding before going to bed

-Put your sheets in a plastic bag and put them in the freezer for a while before going to bed.
+Put your sheets in a plastic bag and pop them in the fridge for a while before going to bed.
 Then take them out and create a little fabric cooling cocoon.

-I know it sounds a little odd, but it can really help to keep you cool for just long enough to fall asleep.
+I know it sounds a little odd, but it might help to keep you cool for just long enough to fall asleep.
+And as tempting as it is to think that freezing the bedding will feel even cooler, I find it can be too cold and irritate the skin.

 11. Wear cotton nightwear